Tuesday, October 3, 2017

 Bolivar: The Quiet Town You Might Not Know About

-If the excitement of La CABA in Buenos Aires isn't your thing, then you should definitely head down to Bolivar.
-This quiet little town is also located in the province of Buenos Aires.
-But it's approximately 6 hours away on bus from the metropolitan area of La CABA.
-You could even say that Bolivar and La CABA are worlds apart.
+If the excitement of La CABA in Buenos Aires isn’t your thing, then you should definitely head down to Bolívar.
+This quiet little town is also located in the province of Buenos Aires, but it's approximately six hours away by bus from the metropolitan area of La CABA.
+You could even say that Bolívar and La CABA are worlds apart.

-Now I'll admit, I've been curious about this place, but I haven't gotten the chance to visit there.
-Fortunately, my friend, Franco, was raised in Bolivar, and visits his mom there frequently.
-So during his last trip, I asked him if he wouldn't mind taking a few photos of Bolivar, and then sharing some details of what this town was like, and he was more than happy to oblige.
+Now, I’ll admit, I’ve been curious about this place, but I haven’t had the chance to visit yet.
+Fortunately, an acquaintance of ours was raised in Bolívar and visits his mom there frequently.
+During his last trip, I asked if he wouldn’t mind taking a few photos of Bolívar and sharing some details about what the town is like — and he was more than happy to oblige.

 It's Home To Marcelo Tinelli

-Bolivar is home to famous Argentine TV host, Marcelo Tinelli, who is known for his generosity, especially in his hometown.
-He actually gave money to restore the only movie theater in Bolivar, but, unfortunately, the money never made it to the right hands.
+Bolívar is home to the famous Argentine TV host Marcelo Tinelli, who is known for his generosity, especially in his hometown.
+He even donated money to restore the only movie theater in Bolívar, but unfortunately, the money never made it into the right hands.

 The Perks Of Living In Bolivar

-According to Franco, one huge advantage to living in Bolivar is that it's secure, safer, and quieter than La CABA, or even Cordoba.
-It's also the kind of town where everyone knows you, which could prove to be an advantage and a disadvantage.
-You really can't mess up in Bolivar, at least, not without the entire town finding out about it.
-So, I'm assuming cheating scandals are very rare here.
+According to our acquaintance, one huge advantage of living in Bolívar is that it's more secure, safer, and quieter than La CABA or even Córdoba.
+It's also the kind of town where everyone knows you, which could be both an advantage and a disadvantage.
+You really can’t mess up in Bolívar — at least, not without the entire town finding out about it.
+So, I’m guessing cheating scandals are pretty rare here.

 The Entertainment Value

-There's only one movie theater in the entire town, and can only play two movies at a time.
+There’s only one movie theater in the entire town, and it can only play two movies at a time.
 But you can always hang out with your friends at Grido, a popular ice cream shop in Argentina.
-On a nice, sunny day, you can hang out at the park, or you can go to the main square and sit between the sidewalk and the parking lot and just talk.
+On a nice, sunny day, you can spend time at the park, or head to the main square and sit between the sidewalk and the parking lot — just talking and relaxing.

 What You Won't Find

-Just don't expect to go hang out at the mall, because there isn't one.
-You can also say goodbye to a Big Mac or Chicken McNuggets, cause Bolivar doesn't have any American fast food joints.
-Maybe some day, but not now.
+Just don’t expect to hang out at the mall — there isn’t one.
+And you can say goodbye to a Big Mac or Chicken McNuggets, because Bolívar doesn’t have any American fast food joints.
+Maybe someday, but not now.

 Supermarkets

-You won't find Disco, Libertad, or even a Walmart in Bolivar either.
-But you'll find a decent supermarket, which is equivalent to one of these three popular supermarket chains.
+You won’t find Disco, Libertad, or even a Walmart in Bolívar either.
+But you will find a decent supermarket that’s equivalent to one of these three popular chains.

 Don't Drink The Water